laupse/kubegraph/README.md

 ## Deployment
 You need a Kubernetes cluster (it could be something like kind or minkube ofc) with Grafana deploy on it.

-Grafana alsso needs this [Grafana Plugin](https://grafana.com/grafana/plugins/hamedkarbasi93-nodegraphapi-datasource/) to be installed
+Grafana also needs this [Grafana Plugin](https://grafana.com/grafana/plugins/hamedkarbasi93-nodegraphapi-datasource/) to be installed

 Then you can deploy this using :